DarkAssassin23/Server_Connect/README.md

   via the install script.
 - As of version 4.1, this software now allows you to view the release notes at anytime.
 It also allows you to reinstall server connect from the CLI
+- As of version 4.2, this software now allows you to remove SSH fingerprints upon deletion of a connection

 ## System Requirements
 - Python3